 A collection of more than 75 cocktails, primarily classic drinks, intended to inspire lovers, celebrate weddings or other romantic occasions, or soothe after love lost.
 Icons are included to help match drinks to situations (“New love and crushes,” “Jealousy, sour grapes,” etc.), because as the author posits, “Seriously, some breakups call for Champagne.”

-Cioletti, also author of “The Drinkable Globe” and a certified international kikisake-shi—a fancy term for “sake sommelier”―presents a comprehensive guide to sake that both celebrates and demystifies the traditional Japanese drink.
+Cioletti is also the author of “The Drinkable Globe” and a certified international kikisake-shi—a fancy term for “sake sommelier.”
+This is a comprehensive guide to sake that both celebrates and demystifies the traditional Japanese drink.

 Derek Brown with Robert Yule (Rizzoli, $40)

 A boozy history lesson given by Derek Brown, who owns and operates several Washington, D.C. bars, including the lauded Columbia Room, and has served as chief spirits advisor for the National Archives.
 He wears both hats in this book, acting as amiable tour guide through the cocktail’s rise, fall and eventual resurrection in America.
 While much of the historical detail is annotated from other sources—notably Robert Simonson’s “A Proper Drink”—where this book shines is the deep-dive details on how D.C.’s cocktail scene unfolded, as told by Brown, who was right there on the scene.